Item 30: Write more than unit tests

 The most effective forms of fuzz testing are coverage-guided: the test infrastructure monitors which parts of the code

-are executed, and favours random mutations of the inputs that explore new code paths.
+are executed and favors random mutations of the inputs that explore new code paths.
 "American fuzzy lop"

 (AFL) was the original heavyweight champion of this technique, but in more recent

-years equivalent functionality has been included into the LLVM toolchain as
+years equivalent functionality has been included in the LLVM toolchain as

 libFuzzer